-"When Tami Married Marc", is a song I've only performed once - at my beloved daughter Tami's wedding in September 1995.
-Looking thru a satchel of cassettes & CD's a few days ago, to my delight I found a cassette recording I thought I had lost.
-So thankfully 24-years later in September 2019 I've re-dedicated this heartfelt wedding song to Tami, Marc (both with birthdays in September) and my beyond amazing grandkids Ben, Neve and Keira.
+"When Tami Married Marc" is a family devoted song I've only performed once at my beloved daughter Tami's wedding in September 1995.
+And thankfully 27-years later I'm re-dedicating this heartfelt wedding song to Tami, Marc, and my beyond amazing grandkids Ben, Neve, and Keira.

-I had the good fortune to know and work with some talented musicians in my 60's sojourn into the rock 'n' roll world including The Ventures, The Beach Boys, Crazy Horse (Neil Youngs band), Leon Russell, David Gates (Bread), Pat and Lolly Vegas (Redbone), and Darrel Dragon (Captain and Tenielle), to name a few.
+I've had the good fortune to know and work with some talented musicians within my 60's sojourn into the rock 'n' roll world.
+Including The Ventures, The Beach Boys, Glen Campbell, Crazy Horse (Neil Young's band), Tim Hardin, Leon Russell, David Gates (Bread), Pat and Lolly Vegas (Redbone), and Darrel Dragon (Captain and Tenielle), to name a few.

 As a sometimes session musician in the mid-sixties Liberty Records producer Joe Saraceno asked me to form a touring band in Nov.
 1965 called The T-Bones to promote an instrumental record, "No Matter What Shape', that was actually recorded by the hot Hollywood session players of those times, later known as the Wrecking Crew.
 Hey, for starving musicians trying to make a living playing music, why not?
 I asked my brother Dan to play lead guitar along with three other LA session guys and to our amazement this TV jingle inspired single reached No. 3 in Billboard's Top 100 in March, 1966.

 Since the mid-nineties I've made my home in Seattle, where I enjoy the blessing of being close to my children and grandchildren.
 While I continue to dabble in music I'm equally fascinated with the creation of superior quality, eco-safe ceramic cement products and the invention / patenting of X-Rok, a chemically-bonded ceramic cement radiation-shielding concrete.
-While the material science/chemistry world was last thing I would have ever imagined myself getting passionately involved in my Rock 'n' Roll daze.

-But...., that's exactly where my 21st Century wanderlust, i.e. curiosity, led.
+While the material science world was the last thing I would have ever imagined myself getting passionately involved in back in my Rock 'n' Roll daze...., that's exactly where my 21st Century wonderlust, i.e. curiosity, led.

 And it's great.
 I don't really know what I'm doing, which is not unusual, while I've ended up receiving the highest level U.S. Government testing results, including shielding nuclear radiation, and a growing list of world patents.
 So, what the heck!
-And the best part, X-Rok is not only beginning to help our present over radiated world, it will continue to provide lifesaving solution for my grandchildren's world.
-Basically, if living out our teenage dreams is predicated on riding out learning curves, who could ask for more.
-More about this work at www.ecoc3.org / www.ceramiccement.com
+And the best part, X-Rok is not only ready to help our present over radiated world, it will continue to provide lifesaving solution for my grandchildren's world.
+Basically in looking back I've come to think, if living out our teenage dreams is predicated on riding out learning curves, who could ask for more.
+More about my X-Rok 'n' roll adventure at www.ecoc3.org / www.ceramiccement.com.